 SFJ Awards centres may not notice any difference, as these requirements are already key parts of our current approach to moderation, external quality assurance, and direct claims status.

 More information, including a webinar, will be shared with our centres over the summer, and you can register your interest to receive our event updates here.
-Otherwise, if you have any queries in the meantime, please don’t hesitate to contact our Quality Assurance and Compliance Manager, Paul Kelly, or the Quality Assurance Team.
+Otherwise, if you have any queries in the meantime, please don’t hesitate to contact our Quality Assurance Team or get in touch via our contact us form.